VOSGES – LE SAVOIR VIVRE

 Complete Enduro protective clothing.
 We recommend Enduro boots, pants and jackets with elbow or chest armor, knee protectors made of hard plastic, Enduro helmet, shatter-proof glasses.

-2 hotel accommodations in double rooms, half-board, Roadbook introductory course, tour guide, technical support, travel security note.
+3 driving days, 3 hotel accommodations in double rooms with half-board, roadbook introductory course, tour guide, technical support, travel security note.

 Gasoline, beverages, lunch, travel cancellation insurance.